nullmaxwell/diadash/README.md

 ## To Do
 - Populate data
 - Add metric card for estimated reservoir amount
-- Add metric card for longest stint out of range
+- Add metric for projected A1C
 - Create graphs
 - Create third view to replace "Unknown View"
 - Make Dockerfile